Ryan Trahan

-Ryan Michael Trahan (/'trei.hæn/ TRAY-hən; born October 7, 1998) is an American YouTuber, vlogger, and entrepreneur.
-He is best known for his "penny series", which he has done several times since 2017.
-He is also the co-owner of Joyride Sweets, an American candy company which has the goal of revolutionizing the candy industry by offering low sugar alternatives with no artificial ingredients.
+Ryan Michael Trahan (/trei'hæn/ tray-HAN; born October 7, 1998) is an American YouTuber, vlogger, and entrepreneur.
+He is best known for his "penny series", which he has done several times since 2017, where he has a set amount of time to travel starting with only a penny.
+He is also known for his “50 States in 50 Days” fundraiser for St. Jude Children's Research Hospital during the summer of 2025, raising more than $11 million.